SambaTV/helm-charts-public/README.md

-# Riskfocus Helm Charts
+# Helm Charts

-This repo includes Apache Flink helm chart which can be used for developing purposes.
+This repo is a fork of https://github.com/riskfocus/helm-charts-public repository.
+Thank for your work!